mr-nfamous/ungop/readme.md

 ### •lun· «Load UNaligned»

-Identical to the corresponding ldr operation except that the alignment of the operand is unconstrained.
+Identical to the corresponding ldr operation except that the alignment of the operand is irrelevant.

     •lunn: load nat-endian scalar from unaligned
     •lunl: load lil-endian scalar from unaligned